abdulelahragih/MobileMarektNameFinder/README.md

 ## Database Initialization

-The microservice fetches device data from an external CSV file and populates it into an SQLite database.
+The microservice fetches devices data from an external CSV file and populates it into an SQLite database.
 This file is accessed automatically during startup or by sending an update request.

 ## Endpoints